Toorak College, Mount Eliza: School grounds

 The majority of administrative and teaching staff offices are in the original school building (The Hamilton Building, established 1928).
 The college has two libraries.
 The senior school library (the Norman Carson Library) contains an audio visual centre capable of transmitting audio and video images throughout the school.
 The junior school library (the Denise Hargreaves Library) was extended in 1994.

 The library is also home to the Toorak College Old Girls' Association Archives Centre which houses the Elizabeth Beischer memorabilia collection.

 The junior school has three outside play areas as well as purpose-built foundation years areas.

 There is a sport and performing arts complex (the Marjorie Williams Centre) which includes a gymnasium (basketball court), dance studio, drama rooms including a theatre for performance, two squash courts and two weight-training rooms.

-The school features an aquatic centre complete with a 25-metre swimming pool and competition standard diving pool (including one- and three- meter towers).
+The school features an aquatic centre complete with a 25-metre swimming pool and competition standard diving pool (including one- and three- metre towers).
 College grounds also include three large playing fields (including the Jean Robinson Oval), five tennis courts and a netball/basketball court.